refsdal/saga/README.md

 ## Services

+* [Tyr](src/Tyr/) - This service holds all the tenant about all tenants in the platform.
-* [Vidar](src/Vidar/) - This service holds all the customer data for a all tenants in the platform.
+* [Vidar](src/Vidar/) - This service holds all the customer data for all tenants in the platform.

 ## License
 See [LICENSE.md](license.md) for more information about the license related to the source code in this repository.